Pier-Two/Lantern/README.md

 # Lantern

 Lantern is a light client for Ethereum that can track its Proof of Stake consensus in a fully peer-to-peer manner.
-This project has received funding from the Ethereum Foundation for improving censorship resistance and decentralising access to Ethereum.

 ## Prerequisites